Acerca de

 These documents are currently being evaluated before publication by NHS England.

 In February 2023, we funded an art practitioner, Hayley, to work one day a week in Portsmouth Hospital.
 Hayley provides therapeutic art sessions for children in the hospital, something Sophie would have loved.
 In 2024, Hayley began working with children referred by Portsmouth community nurses who needed support as long-term patients.
 Hayley can see children at home, school, or hospital, ensuring they receive therapy wherever they are.
-This art therapy is proving extremely successful, and Hayley currently has a waiting list due to high demand.
+This therapeutic art sessions are proving extremely successful, and Hayley currently has a waiting list due to high demand.

 Sophie’s Legacy provides play, crafts, and games to all the hospitals we support.
 We supply these resources year-round because play teams often lack budgets for such items.